saifulislammz/Youtube-Video-Downloader/README.md

 3. 🛠️ Enable "Developer Mode" (for Chrome-based browsers).
 4. 📂 Click on "Load unpacked" and select the extension folder.
 5. ✅ The extension will be installed and ready to use.

+## 🚀 Features

+- 🎥 Download YouTube videos in various resolutions.
+- 🎵 Extract and save audio as MP3 files.
+- 📝 Download subtitles in multiple languages.
+- 🖼️ Save video thumbnails easily.
+- ⚡ User-friendly and seamless integration with YouTube.

 ## 🎯 How to Use